ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Design

-The primary goals of \methodname are as follows: \one enable live migration, \two minimize the total downtime, \three ensure minimal degradation in the performance (reciprocal of execution time) and \four maintain confidentiality, freshness, and integrity of the data at all points of time including the migration process.
-We primarily focus on the heap memory as it dominates the overall memory footprint of an application~\cite{invisipage}.
-The size of the other segments, such as {\em data} and {\em BSS}, range from a few KBs to MBs.
-They are sent synchronously (as a part of the minimal state transfer process) during migration.
+As discussed earlier, modern TEEs support hardware-assisted live migration, with the notable exception of Intel SGX.
+Given Intel’s plans to continue SGX support on future server-class processors, enabling live migration for large SGX enclaves remains an important and timely challenge.
+Our focus is primarily on heap memory, which constitutes the majority of an application's memory footprint~\cite{invisipage}.
+In contrast, other segments such as \textit{data} and \textit{BSS} typically range from a few KBs to MBs and are \textit{always} transferred synchronously as part of the minimal state during migration.

+Furthermore, we do not discuss migration of \textit{sealed data}. \sgx provides a way to seal data using a hardware-bound key. \ncite{mig_persistent_mm} proposed a method to migrate sealed data by encrypting all the sealed data with a software-generated key on the source machine and resealing it on the destination machine after transfer and decryption.
+This solution can be easily incorporated into \methodname.